stereolabs/zed-openni/README.md

 ### Windows

-The examples provided with this repository cannot be compiled because of the high number of dependencies to be satisfied that requires a highly sophisticated and laborious process under Windows.
+The examples provided with this repository cannot be built for Windows because of the high number of dependencies to be satisfied that require a highly laborious and sophisticated process.
-You can however run the examples provided with OpenNI2, simply manually copying the file `libzeddriver.dll` in the folder `<path-to-your-openni2-installation-folder\Samples\Bin\OpenNI2\Drivers>`\ (e.g. `C:\Program Files\OpenNI2\Samples\Bin\OpenNI2\Drivers`).
+You can however run the examples provided with OpenNI2.
+OpenNI2 must be able to recognize the ZED camera as a Primesense compatible device, this is possible manually copying the file `libzeddriver.dll` in the folder `<path-to-your-openni2-installation-folder\Samples\Bin\OpenNI2\Drivers>`\ (e.g. `C:\Program Files\OpenNI2\Samples\Bin\OpenNI2\Drivers`).

-The examples are available in the folder `<path-to-your-openni2-installation-folder\Samples\Bin`:
+You can find the precompiled examples in the folder `<path-to-your-openni2-installation-folder\Samples\Bin`:
 * `ClosestPointViewer.exe`: creates an OpenGL window displaying the depth stream and showing the closest point to the camera
 * `EventBasedRead.exe`: opens a console and displays the results of the read events
 * `MultiDepthViewer.exe`: creates an OpenGL window displaying the depth stream coming from multiple cameras